meditationstuff/protocol_1/index.md

 at least one sense in which there are no things, as such; there’s nothing thing-like

 at least one sense in which there are no generalities or (let alone) universals [/—nor universals]; there is only radically concrete and situated particulars (and of course at least one sense in which there are also no particulars)

+at least one sense in which there are no infinities

 at least one sense in which all there is now, is what’s now